Tokyo Electron (OTCMKTS:TOELY) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research lowered shares of Tokyo Electron (OTCMKTS:TOELY) from a buy rating to a hold rating in a research note published on Thursday morning, Zacks.com reports.
+Tokyo Electron (OTCMKTS:TOELY) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued on Friday, Zacks.com reports.

 According to Zacks, “Tokyo Electron Limited (TEL) is a company mainly engaged in the manufacture and sale of electronic products for industrial uses.
 TEL is the largest manufacturer of IC and FPD production equipment in Japan and the third largest in the world.
 The Semiconductor Manufacturing Equipment segment is engaged in the provision of coaters and developers for wafer processing, plasma etching equipment, thermal processing systems and others.
 The Flat-panel Display (FPD) Manufacturing Equipment segment is engaged in the provision of coaters and developers for FPD manufacturing, plasma etching/ashing apparatus and others.
 The Electronic Component and Information Communication Equipment segment provides semiconductor products such as integrated circuits (ICs), computer and network equipment and software.
 In addition, the Company is also involved in logistics, facility management and insurance businesses. “